 Today, FundThrough’s innovative technology allows us to factor invoices through seamless integration with your invoicing software, so you can generate working capital as soon as you invoice without customers ever knowing you’re using the service.

 In invoice trading, companies sell their invoices to the highest bidder in an online auction.
 That entity then becomes responsible for collecting the balance of the invoice in order to be compensated.
-It allows the company selling the invoice to free up cash, but typically not at a favorable rate.
+It allows the company selling the invoice to free up cash, but typically these factored invoices don’t come at a favourable rate.

-Invoice discounting means that your invoices are used as collateral for a loan.
+Invoice discounting means that your invoices are used as collateral for invoice factoring loans.
 Invoice discounting companies typically advance 80% of the value of your invoice(s) and charge an interest rate above prime plus a monthly fee to maintain the loan, as long as its takes you to pay it back.

 When you create an invoice factoring account with FundThrough, on the other hand, your application is evaluated via our platform’s integration with your invoicing software.
-There’s no lengthy application, business plan presentation, or credit check to complete.
+There’s no lengthy application or business plan presentation.
+Invoice factoring also has no credit check to complete.
 Once you’re approved, funding invoices is as simple as an online request.
 The fee structure is simple and straightforward, with no interest charges and the ability to waive a portion of the 0.5% transaction fee with early repayment.

-You can read reviews from real customers and see why small business owners choose FundThrough over bank loans.
+You can read reviews from real customers and see why invoice factoring for small businesses is so popular.

 Invoice factoring is preferable to a business loan or overdraft because it allows you to generate capital without creating new debt.
 Both business loans and overdraft are a form of lending, whereas invoice factoring is an advance on revenue you’ve already earned.
 Rather than waiting 30, 60, or 90 days (or more) for your customers to pay, you can unlock that working capital immediately and put it to work building your business, without generating hefty interest payments or financing charges.